Learning Transferable Visual Models From Natural Language Supervision

 logits = x @ W.T # cosine to each class

 pred = classes[logits.argmax()] # nearest winsThe paper has a clean way of reading this.
 The text encoder is a hypernetwork: it generates the weights of a linear classifier from the words describing the classes.
+A normal classifier learns its weight vectors by gradient descent on labeled examples; here the text encoder simply writes them, one embedding per class name, so a new task costs one sentence per class instead of a training run.
+That is all "hypernetwork" means here: a network whose output is another network's weights.
 And training CLIP, viewed through this lens, is optimizing a randomly drawn proxy classification task at every step, one with 32,768 classes (the captions in the batch) and a single example each (the matched image).
 The pre-training task and the zero-shot task are the same shape; the only difference at test time is that you choose the captions.

-On ImageNet this zero-shot classifier reaches 76.2% top-1 and 95% top-5, matching a fully supervised ResNet-50 that was trained on all 1.28 million labeled ImageNet images.
+On ImageNet this zero-shot classifier reaches 76.2% top-1, matching a fully supervised ResNet-50 that was trained on all 1.28 million labeled ImageNet images, and 95% top-5 (on par with Inception-V4).
 The earlier best zero-shot attempt (Visual N-Grams) managed 11.5%.

 Prompts and ensembles